-I used 2 Edward and Sons Not-Chick’n Bouillon Cubes dissolved in 4 cups of water for the broth.
-Those little cubes are economical, shelf stable, flavor champions, and often make a great recipe, an even more winning one.
-Nevertheless, feel free to use your favorite bouillon and water, or your favorite broth.
+To make the broth, I used 2 Edward and Sons Not-Chick’n Bouillon Cubes dissolved in 4 cups of water.
+Nevertheless, feel free to use your favorite broth or bouillon.

 Sweet Potato Lentil Soup

 2 celery stalks, chopped

 ½ tsp dried thyme

 2 cups peeled sweet potatoes chopped into bite-size pieces

 4 cups broth (fake chicken or vegetable – see note above)